zxc916684603/ecs/intl.en-US/Quick Start for Entry-Level Users/Step 4. Format a data disk/Format and mount data disks for Linux instances.md

         180 days, whichever comes first.
 Use tune2fs -c or -i to override.
         ```

-6.  \(Recommended\) Back up etc/fstab: Run the command `cp /etc/fstab  /etc/fstab.bak`.
+6.  \(Recommended\) Run the command `cp /etc/fstab  /etc/fstab.bak` to back up the data disk.

-7. Write new partition information to /etc/fstab: Run the command `echo /dev/vdb1 /mnt ext3  defaults 0 0 >> /etc/fstab`.
+7. Run the command `echo /dev/vdb1 /mnt ext3  defaults 0 0 >> /etc/fstab` to write new partition information to /etc/fstab.

-    **Note:** Ubuntu 12.04 does not support  barrier, so the correct command for this system is: `echo '/dev/vdb1 /mnt ext3 barrier=0 0 0' >> /etc/fstab`.
+    **Note:** Ubuntu 12.04 does not support barrier, so the correct command for this system is `echo '/dev/vdb1 /mnt ext3 barrier=0 0 0' >> /etc/fstab`.

     If you need to mount the data disk to a folder separately, for example, to store web pages separately, replace `/mnt` with the desired mount point path.

 8. View the new partition information in /etc/fstab: Run the command `cat /etc/fstab`.